1919 Ontario general election: Impact

 The UFO emerged from the vote with the largest bloc of seats, joining the eleven Labour MLAs to form a coalition government.
 Liberal-UFO MLA David James Taylor of Grey North, "Soldier" MLA Joseph McNamara of Riverdale and Labour-UFO MLA Karl Homuth of Waterloo South were also members of the governing caucus giving Drury's coalition 58 seats in total, a slight majority.

 The Ontario Liberal Party, led by Hartley Dewart, increased the size of its caucus by a small number, despite turning over more than half the seats held.
-The Conservative Party lost ground to all other parties.
+The Conservative Party lost ground to all other parties, despite receiving the most votes.

 The election had several sweeping results: